 6. Dec 2022 ANC Letter to Elliott Garrett

-To support The Georgetown Coalition for Public Spaces (GCPS) thoughtful approach to Georgetown’s public spaces, please sign the GCPS Petition by October 1.
+To support The Georgetown Coalition for Public Spaces (GCPS) thoughtful approach to Georgetown’s public spaces, please sign the GCPS Petition.

 Link to DDOT Public Space Permits